open-contracting/standard/docs/guidance/map/framework_agreements.md

 #### Add a buyer

-* Add an `Organization` object to the `parties` array, add 'buyer' to its `.roles` and populate its other fields with the details of the buyer for this specific contract.
+* Add an `Organization` object to the `parties` array, add 'buyer' to its `.roles` and populate its other fields with the details of the buyer for this specific award.
 * Set `buyer.id` and `buyer.name` to match the buyer's object in the `parties` array.

 #### Add an award and supplier